seth586/guides/OpenWRT/security/README.md

 ### Threat Model - Stolen Private Key

 A private key can be stolen since its just a computer file.
 Perhaps your laptop was stolen and you have your private key on the laptop.
-Lets discuss how we mitigate this security threat:
+Lets discuss how we might mitigate this security threat:

 1. Have multiple private keys

 We can configure our servers with multiple public keys corresponding to multiple private keys.
 If our laptop is stolen, we can use a different private key to authenticate, then remove the public key corresponding to our stolen private key.
 But what if we don't know the private key is stolen?
+Perhaps malware scanned our hard drive and phoned home our private key.
+There is a better way to secure a private key:

 2. Derive a private key with multiple inputs